Northwood Tech instructor places third at national convention

-Northwood Technical College Farm Operation Instructor Julie Wadzinski placed third in the Young Farmers & Ranchers Discussion Meet at the American Farm Bureau Federation’s 103rd Convention that was held in Atlanta, Georgia, from Jan.
+Northwood Technical College farm operation instructor Julie Wadzinski placed third in the Young Farmers & Ranchers Discussion Meet at the American Farm Bureau Federation’s 103rd Convention that was held in Atlanta, Georgia, on Jan.
 8-10.

 Wadzinski entered and competed as a member of the Barron County Farm Bureau.
 To qualify for the national competition, Wadzinski first won the State contest by being in the top three finalists for District 9 before competing in and winning the 2021 Wisconsin Farm Bureau Young Farmer and Agriculturist Discussion Meet contest.
 Her selection to represent Wisconsin was announced during the Wisconsin Farm Bureau Federation’s 102nd Annual Meeting on Dec.
 5.